DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 Features
 ~~~~~~~~

-The QAT PMD has support for:
+The QAT SYM PMD has support for:

 Cipher algorithms: